Tringale off to record start with 61 to lead Scottish Open

 It was a struggle for Masters champion Scottie Scheffler, who made double bogey from the 18th fairway by going from rough to rough, and lost more ground on the front nine for a 73.

-PGA champion Justin Thomas and U.S. Open champion Matt Fitzpatrick played in the afternoon.

-The Scottish charge was led early by Russell Knox, all because of his wife.
+The Scottish charge was led by Ewen Ferguson (67) and Russell Knox (68), who heeded some strong advice from his wife, a former tennis pro.
 Knox has been struggling with his putter when he was persuaded to try a long putter.

 “My wife said, ‘You’ve been playing professional golf for 15 years and you’re horrible at putting.
 Try something different,’” Knox said.
 “The best putt of my life was a 3-footer for par on the first hole because if that didn’t go in, we were in for a long day.”